An approach to intersection theory on singular varieties using motivic complexes: Generalized cocycles

 \section{Generalized cocycles}

 In this section, $X$ will denote a quasi-projective variety of pure dimension $d$ and $Y$ will denote a quasi-projective variety of pure dimension $n$.
-We assume that $X$ is equipped with a stratification such that the singular locus $X_{sing}$ of $X$ is contained in $X^1$.
 In Definition \ref{def:cocycle}, we define the cdh-sheaf on $Sm/k$ of codimension $t$ cocycles of perversity $\ol p$ on $X$ with values in $Y$, $z^{t,\ol p}(X,Y)$.
 Following this definition for a general quasi-projective variety $Y$, we shall often assume that $Y$ is projective so that we can interpret $z^{s,\ol p}(X,Y)$ in terms of maps to Chow varieties.

 We recall that an effective algebraic $t$-cocycle on $X$ with values in $Y$ is the cycle $Z_f \into X \times Y$ associated with some morphism $f: X \to \cC_{n-t}(Y)$.
 Part of the motivation for considering such cocycles is that the $i$-th homotopy group of some formulation of the ``space" of $t$-cocycles on $X$ with values in $\bP^t$ modulo $(t-1)$-cocycles on $X$ with values in $\bP^{t-1}$ represents $H^{2t-i}(X,\bZ(i))$ as in \cite{FV} (or, in the semi-topological context, $L^tH^{2t-i}(X)$ as in \cite{FLcocycle}).
 An important feature of cocycle groups is that there are natural cup product pairings on cocycle groups and cap product pairings relating cocycle groups and cycle groups.